HuanyuZhang/INSPECTRE/README.md

 Reference
 ================
-For detailed explanation of the estimator, please refer to our paper [INSPECTRE: Privately Estimating the Unseen]().
+For detailed explanations and analysis of our estimators, please refer to our paper [INSPECTRE: Privately Estimating the Unseen]().